2BDetermined-7034/styleguide/README.md

 ### **6.1 Command Fields**

-Generally, most of the data a command needs to work will be stored in a subsystem’s fields, so a command would only require fields that the subsystem doesn’t need for its periodic method.
+Generally, most of the data a command needs to work will be stored in a subsystem’s fields, so a command would only require fields that the subsystem doesn't need for its periodic method.

 ### **6.2 Command Constructor**